liumendoza/liumendoza.github.io/README.md

-# liumendoza.github.io
+# Liu Mendoza Perez

-I am a a Ph.D. candidate in Economics at University of Houston.
+I am a Ph.D. candidate in Economics at the University of Houston.
+My research focuses on macroeconomics and international finance, with an emphasis on emerging market economies.